 It is worth highlighting two more attractive features of propositions.
 First, since things aren’t always as we, say, desire that they be and things aren’t always as we, say, believe them to be, we need the objects of the propositional attitudes to be available even when we represent things as being a way they aren’t or even couldn’t be.
 We might have thought to go straight to the world and hold that the objects of belief, desire, and so on are facts.
 Such an option is especially salient for theorists who take the objects of the attitudes to index the semantic properties of mental states.
 Why not index mental states that are about the world in terms of the world itself?
 But of course, I might believe that grass is red even though it isn’t a fact that grass is red.
 Propositions are a better fit for our needs at this juncture.
 Regardless of how we conceive of propositions, a common feature across the various theories has it that propositions can exist and ‘say’ that the world is a way even when the world isn’t that way.
 So, even when the world doesn’t cooperate, we have entities to serve as relata.

 Second, propositions help us avoid an important puzzle about intentionality.
-Intentional states, as noted above, are about or directed towards things.
+Intentional states, as noted earlier, are about or directed towards things.
 On first pass, it is tempting to think of aboutness as a relation.
 But some intentional states are about or directed at things that don’t exist.
-For example, I might be in an intentional state about Fido, an existing dog, or about things that fails to exist such as Zeus or the Fountain of Youth.
+For example, I might be in an intentional state about Fido, an existing dog, or about things that fail to exist such as Zeus or the Fountain of Youth.
 But how might I be related to things that don’t exist?
 One option is to reify non-existent objects, though many have found this unattractive if not paradoxical.
 But we can give up the idea that aboutness is a relation if we understand aboutness in terms of propositional content.
 For example, let us say that my belief is about Zeus just in case the content of my belief concerns Zeus.
 How to understand ‘concerns’ will depend on how we think about the proposition that either is, determines, or indexes the content of the state.
 For example, we might spell out ‘concerns’ in terms of the truth-conditions of the content of my belief, in terms of the constituents of the content of my belief, or in terms of constituent senses and their referents.
 These views will need to be buttressed with, for example, some account of reference without entities referred to, ‘gappy’ propositions, or senses without referents—all avenues that have been explored in the existing literature and which have struck many as more plausible than positing entities to which we stand in the aboutness-relation in ‘empty’ cases.
 The propositional attitudes such as belief and desire, then, are indeed relations to propositions but their aboutness can be understood in terms of their contents rather than as an additional relation.

 Holding that propositions are the objects of the attitudes is well motivated.
 I wish to turn now to non-propositional attitudes.
 As we will see, we can offer a view that looks a lot like the standard view and which shares many of its motivations and merits.